Deep learning could discover new plant species hidden in centuries of herbarium data

 “People feel this kind of technology could be something that will decrease the value of botanical expertise,” study co-author Pierre Bonnet told Nature.
 “But this approach is only possible because it is based on the human expertise.
 It will never remove the human expertise.”

 Now that the basics of the system have been established, the researchers are looking to expand it.
-Metadata about the plants, such as when and where they were collected, what phase of flowering or growth they were in, and so on could improve accuracy and create research opportunities — for example, systematically comparing leaf sizes of a certain species have changed over a century of climate change.
-Similar systems geared towards fossils or animal samples will also be informed by the team’s work.
+Metadata about the plants, such as when and where they were collected, what phase of flowering or growth they were in, and so on could improve accuracy and create research opportunities — for example, systematically comparing how leaf sizes of a certain species have changed over a century of climate change.
+Similar systems geared toward fossils or animal samples will also be informed by the team’s work.

 The research was published this week in the journal BMC Evolutionary Biology.